Join the team. Are you interested in contributing to JerseyBites? Here’s how

 Elizabeth Norton is the Jersey Bites Regional Editor for Cape May County and is a Jersey lover at heart.
 She loves Jersey Products, Jersey People, and Jersey Food.
 She runs a digital network for online moms who live in, you guessed it, New Jersey.
 She is a baker and sweet connoisseur and is on a personal mission to find the best place to eat brunch at the Jersey Shore.
 Her mantra is “Keep the Kitchen Clean.
 Eat Out!”
 She loves a good party and loves being a mom of 3.
 Her favorite night of the week is date night where her and her husband take turns trying out the newest restaurants Jersey has to offer.

-Jennifer Malme is a writer based in Vineland, NJ.
-She is the author of Down-Home South Jersey, a lifestyle blog about her adventures living in the Garden State, and she is a contributor to Jersey Bites and the Sharrott Winery blog.
+Jennifer Malme is a writer based in Vineland, in Cumberland County.
+She is the author of Down-Home South Jersey, a lifestyle blog about her adventures living in the Garden State, and in addition to being a contributor to Jersey Bites, she contributes to Sharrott Winery blog.
 Jennifer enjoys reading, cooking and exploring the wineries of New Jersey.

 Tracy Goldenberg began her career in writing/marketing in the financial services industry.
 She has since explored different alternatives for her many talents, and is currently latching on to the green-living machine.
 Undergoing an extreme mid-life career crisis, she figures food and wine (and of course exercise) will carry her through.
 She has always lived by the motto “work hard play hard”.